- Sea Grant Knauss Marine Policy Fellowship • Watch YouTube video about this fellowship

 For general information, visit the National Sea Grant Knauss Marine Policy Fellowship website.

-The NOAA Fisheries – Sea Grant Fellowship is for Ph.D. students interested in careers in: (1) population dynamics of living marine resources and development and implementation of quantitative methods for assessing their status, and (2) economics of conservation and management of living marine resources.
+The NMFS – Sea Grant Fellowship is for PhD students interested in careers related to (1) marine ecosystem and population dynamics, with a focus on modeling and managing systems of living marine resources, or (2) economics of the conservation and management of living marine resources.
 Recipients work with a mentor from NOAA Fisheries.

 Applications for the fellowship are due each January for fellowships beginning in the summer.